 There is technically no time limit as to when you should exchange your implants, but you are likely to want to exchange them at some point in life.
 If you get your breast augmentation in your 20s, you must keep in mind that your body will change as you get older — so there is a higher chance that you may want to switch your implants for newer ones later.

 If you’re sure, it’s the safest time for surgery.

-Getting a breast surgery in your 20s has some great benefits.
-Women at this age are generally very healthy and well-nourished.
+Getting breast surgery in your 20s has some great benefits.
+Women at this age are generally very healthy.
 This drastically decreases the possibility of complications.
 Women in their 20s have youthful skin, too, and that elasticity goes a long way toward supporting a recovery with optimal results.

 Make sure to do your research about implant types, sizes, and placement with the help of a trusted board-certified surgeon before you make any decisions.